Jahnvi9044/Webtoons/README.md

 * GET /webtoons: Fetch all webtoons
-* GET /webtoons/:id: Fetch a specific webtoon by its ID
+* GET /webtoons/:id: Fetch a specific webtoon by its ID (ID is the QbjectId('') content assigned by mongodb th each entry )

 ### Protected Endpoints (require JWT authentication)